abdulwaheed-aiengineer/MedBridge-AI-using-MCP/README.md

 Assistant: "I can help you find a doctor for your headache.
 Let me search for available specialists..."
 ```

-### Appointment Booking
+### Doctor-Specific Booking
 ```
-User: "Book an appointment with Dr. Smith tomorrow"
+User: "Dr Diego is available in this week?"
-Assistant: "I found Dr. Smith's available slots for tomorrow:
+Assistant: "Let me check Dr. Diego's availability for this week..."
-- 10:00 AM
-- 2:30 PM
-- 4:15 PM
-Which time works for you?"
 ```

 ### Language Support